 In a project, financed by FAS (The Swedish Council for Working Life and Social Research), the focus was on stress and coping as collective phenomenon.
 The objective of the project was to investigate collective stress and coping and the relationship to mental health problems.
 A further aim was to se how these aspects are related to gender and power positions within the organization.

-The project is financed by FAS (The Swedish Council for Working Life and Social Research) and aims at contribute further knowledge about job incivility as a social process including the instigators, the targets as well as the bystanders.
+The project is financed by FORTE (The Swedish Research Council for Health, Working Life and Welfare) and aims at contribute further knowledge about workplace incivility as a social process including the instigators, the targets as well as the bystanders.
 From the perspective of the instigators the aim is to study aspects that can be seen as antecedents of the process.
-From a target perspective the focus is on the consequences, in terms of mental health problems, low job satisfaction and turnover intentions.
-The aim of the bystander perspective is to see whether those employees who witness job incivility may be affected in a negative way and whether they themselves will become prone to participate in the process.
-A further aim is to study the prevalence of the phenomenon in Sweden and to see if job incivility is reported more frequently by specific groups.
+From a target perspective the focus is on the consequences, in terms of low job satisfaction, well-being and turnover intentions.
+The aim of the bystander perspective is to see whether those employees who witness workplace incivility may be affected in a negative way and whether they themselves will become prone to participate in the process.
+A further aim is to study the prevalence of the phenomenon in Sweden and to see if workplace incivility is reported more frequently by specific groups.